Book Now

 • Sundari Chowk: It is situated in Kathmandu Durbar Square and has outstanding examples of Newar architecture, especially the Sunken Bath and ornate windows.
 A serene courtyard that embodies the timeless beauty of Nepali architecture.

-• Krishna Temple: the Krishna temple located in Durbar Square is dedicated to Lord Krishna, who is believed to be an incarnation of Hindu god Vishnu.
-The Shikhara-style monument consists of three tiers where the first floor enshrines Krishna, second lord Shiva and third Lokeshwor.
+• Krishna Temple: The Krishna temple located in Durbar Square is dedicated to Lord Krishna, who is believed to be an incarnation of the Hindu god Vishnu.
+The Shikhara-style monument consists of three tiers, where the first floor enshrines Krishna, the second lord Shiva, and the third Lokeshwor.

 • Khumbeshwor: It is a small Hindu temple that contributes to the ethnic richness of the square with its stunning woodcarvings and architecture.